 - If you have a Vietnamese spouse, you can get a freehold tenure

-Ho Chi Minh City’s property market
+Ho Chi Minh City’s Property Market

-Real estate can still be bought for a fraction compared to many other places in the region, like Hong Kong, Singapore, Taiwan, and Korea.
+Ho Chi Minh’s luxury property market is particularly interesting and one of the most frequently mentioned in the media.
+Yet, real estate can still be bought for a fraction compared to many other places in the region, like Hong Kong, Singapore, Taiwan, and Korea.

-Rental yields in Ho Chi Minh City
+Rental Yields in Ho Chi Minh City

 Metro Star, for example, is a project that will be integrated with the new metro line in district 9.
 It’s sold for as little as USD 1,500 per square meter, at the moment I’m writing this article.

-According to CBRE who operates in Ho Chi Minh, properties located 10 minutes walking distance from the metro stations will see price appreciations of 10-20% when the metro is finished.
+According to CBRE who operates in Ho Chi Minh, properties located 10 minutes walking distance from the metro stations will see price appreciations of 10% – 20% when the metro is finished.

-Real estate prices in Ho Chi Minh City
+Real Estate Prices in Ho Chi Minh City

 Property prices average at USD 2,269 per square meter in the central areas, while property in suburban areas averages at USD 1,083 per square meter.